umerabbas/envtenant/README.md

 Just place require new package for your laravel installation via composer.json

 ```
-composer require thinksaydo/envtenant
+composer require thinksaydo/envtenant:2.*
 ```

 Then hit composer dump-autoload

-After updating composer, add the Service Provider to the providers array in config/app.php.
+After updating composer, add the service provider to the providers array in config/app.php.
-You should ideally have this inserted into the array just after the ```Illuminate\Database\DatabaseServiceProvider::class``` to ensure its boot method is called after the database is available but before any other Service Providers are booted.
+You should ideally have this inserted into the array after the Database and Error Handler Laravel service providers.

 ### Laravel 5.2: